-- Clear the immediate area. - If building evacuation is necessary, pull the fire alarm and (if there is a potential for an explosion such as in the presence of an odor of gas DO NOT pull the fire alarm). - Once outside, stay clear and upwind. - If not in immediate danger, call University Police (570) 941-7777. - Report any chemical information, Safety Data Sheets, injuries, types of chemicals, hazards (fire, reactivity, and health), odors, and container type. - Only individuals trained to handle hazardous materials and chemicals should do so. - Do not return until the all clear is given.
+- Clear the immediate area. - If building evacuation is necessary, pull the fire alarm and (if there is a potential for an explosion such as in the presence of an odor of gas DO NOT pull the fire alarm). - Once outside, stay clear and upwind. - If not in immediate danger, University Police at (570) 941-7777 from a cell phone or by dialing 7777 from a campus telephone. - Report any chemical information, Safety Data Sheets, injuries, types of chemicals, hazards (fire, reactivity, and health), odors, and container type. - Only individuals trained to handle hazardous materials and chemicals should do so. - Do not return until the "all clear" is given.

-M. GAS LEAK
+O. GAS LEAK